 To receive sanctioning and assessment of an Inter Club, Open or State event with consultation of the Race Management Committee the following documents must be submitted to WestCycle:

 - Traffic Management Plan (if the event is held on open roads)

 - Risk Management Plan

-The Race Management Committee meets once a month, the documentation must be submitted to firstname.lastname@example.org at least 90 days prior to the event for review.
+The Race Management Committee meets once a month, and documentation must be submitted via EntryBoss under your admin account > All Events > Add New Event at least 2 months prior for review.

 Additional event support options and management guidelines are available for discussion.

 WestCycle offers a handicapping service to events that require it, for a fee of $100.
 This takes into account the considerable amount of time required to research and complete handicapping.

 |Event Sanctioning Fee||$500||$500||$250||N/A|

 Transponder hire fees and Handicapping fees inclusive of GST